 Staying moisturized is one of the cornerstones to soothing and preventing an eczema outbreak, but not all moisturizers are created equal.
 Avocado and sunflower oils are rich in EFA’s (essential fatty acids) and are one of the best natural oils that you can use on your skin.

 Apply immediately after your shower or even in the shower, while your skin is still damp to seal in moisture.
+Try our Body serum!
 For maximum hydration, use a thicker, scent and dye free lotion to layer on top.

 8. Change Your Sheets Often